 To establish organization, you need to think of three sub-themes that support your main theme and provide the audience with a complete enough understanding of your point.
 The sub-themes can be facts, ideas, or stories, but there are only three of them.
 Much research has been conducted to investigate the recall (memory) people have after an event.
 Most people can only remember three things (some studies say as high as four, some as low as two).

 By having a theme, you have already narrowed down the scope of what you want to address in the event.
-By selecting only three sub-themes that reinforce that theme, you are increasing your chances that audiences with remember and understand the event’s theme.
+By selecting only three sub-themes that reinforce that theme, you are increasing your chances that audiences will remember and understand the event’s theme.

 Keeping the answers to those questions in mind, connect your three sub-themes to their lives.
 It helps if you know some basic things about your attendees—and given that they are likely your donors, I’m assuming you do.
 Interpreting the three sub-themes involves us connecting them to the audience’s lives—what they already know, care about, and can do something about.